Do you love to eat naturally and support your local economy? Here’s how to eat local in the winter- when fresh produce can be scarce!

 Some areas, such as here in Western North Carolina, there is even a winter CSA that provides customers with preserved foods- they spend all summer collecting and preserving the summer bounty and then pass it out to customers all winter long.

-Sprouts are a highly nutritious and filling addition to any meal and they are quite easy to grow.
+Sprouts and microgreens are a highly nutritious and filling addition to any meal and they are quite easy to grow.

 It takes less than a week and you can have a constant supply of fresh sprouts or micro greens for your meals.